runicscribe/worldbuilding-docs/dae-machina/world/magic/index.md

 ### Magical Bloodlines

 When innate magic develops and grows over many generations, it tends to follow more preditable patterns.
 In such cases, one particular expression of innate magic may be shared among the majority of descendants of one or more savants.
 When this occurs, it is commonly refered to a magical bloodlines.
-The largest magical bloodlines are often consideres races or species of their own - the most notable example of this process is the development of the Uon, 'fae and 'jinn races.
+The largest magical bloodlines are often consideres distinct lineages or species their own - the most notable example of this process is the development of the Uon, 'fae and 'jinn lineages.
 Many also consider dragons to be a magical bloodline (and perhaps the oldest example of one) - mainly due to the partly magical nature of their ability to fly, but also because of their raw magical power.

 Specific abilities of individuals in an established magical bloodline may still vary wildly, and it is entirely possible for a member of a magical bloodline to be a savant of some other sort of magic.